-Study Abroad Programs
+Global Languages and Cultures Study Abroad Programs

-Geneseo students, and especially Languages and Literatures' majors and minors, are invited and encouraged to participate in accredited programs of study at institutions of higher education located in foreign countries.
+Geneseo students, and especially Global Languages and Cultures' majors and minors, are invited and encouraged to participate in accredited programs of study at institutions of higher education located in foreign countries.
 Programs are sponsored by Geneseo, by other units of the State University of New York, and by other institutions.
 Students may obtain information concerning these programs, credit transfer, and application materials from staff in the Office of Financial Aid.

 - Costa Rica

-- Czech Republic
+- Czech Republic (Dr. Cynthia Klima)

-Best time to study abroad within program.
 It is preferable that students seeking teacher certification study abroad prior to student teaching.
 It is essential that students plan the education blocks with study abroad in mind.
 French and Spanish Workshop 320 and INTD 302 (Foreign Language Methods and Materials) are offered only in the spring semester.

-Recommended duration.
 At least one semester; a year is preferable to ensure maximum progress.
 Summer study abroad is also beneficial.